 Teen Adventure Camps

 Military Teen Adventure Camps are available across the United States, from Washington to New York.
-These camps can be great options for a teen interested in adding some excitement to their summer.
+These high-energy camps can be great options for teens interested in adding some excitement to their summer.
 Whitewater rafting, hiking, rock climbing, winter camping, backpacking, exploring the environment, running ropes courses and practicing wilderness skills are just some of the activities military teens can do.
 These experiences build leadership, self-confidence and teamwork skills while engaging with the outdoors.

 Operation Purple® Camp

 Operation Purple Camp from the National Military Family Association is a free week of summer fun open to military-connected children from all service branches including the Coast Guard, National Guard and reserves, Public Health Service Commissioned Corps and National Oceanic and Atmospheric Administration.
 Priority, however, goes to children who will have a parent or guardian deployed.
 The summer camping experience is complete with arts and crafts, and outdoor activities like canoeing, swimming and archery.
 Campers thrive in an environment with fully trained counselors who are experienced in helping children adapt and overcome the stressors of military life.
 Campers make lifelong friends who understand what it’s like for a parent to serve in the military.
 Operation Purple Family Retreats are also available to give military families a chance to reconnect and bond.